natkitten/capacities-mcp-bridge-unofficial/README.md

 ## General Prerequisites

 *   A **Capacities API Token**.
-You can generate this from your Capacities account settings if youo have a paid account.
+You can generate this from your Capacities account settings if you have a paid account.
 *   The **MCP Link Generator** tool: [**https://mcp-link.vercel.app/**](https://mcp-link.vercel.app/)

 ---